Orthogonal and Linear Regressions and Pencils of Confocal Quadrics

 \end{remark} \begin{thm} Let the system of $N$ points $M_1,...,M_N$ with unit masses be given in $\mathbb{R}^k$, $N\ge k$, with the centroid $C$ and the associated pencil of confocal quadrics \eqref{kdimkonfokal}.
 For any point $P(x_{01},...,x_{0k})$ denote its Jacobi coordinates of the pencil of confocal quadrics \eqref{kdimkonfokal} by $(\lambda_{1_P}<\dots<\lambda_{k_P})$ and the Jacobi coordinates of the centroid by $(\lambda_{1_C}<\dots<\lambda_{k_C})$.
-Then: \begin{itemize} \item{(a)} The hyperplanar moment of the hyperplane of the best fit is equal to $J_1=N\lambda_{k_C}$. \item{(b)} The hyperplanar moment of the hyperplane of the best fit that contains the point $P$ is equal to $J_P=N(2\lambda_{k_C}-\lambda_{k_P})$. \item{(c)} The test statistic of the hypothesis that the hyperplane of the best fit contains the point $P$ is:
+Then: \begin{enumerate}[label=(\alph*)] \item The hyperplanar moment of the hyperplane of the best fit is equal to $J_1=N\lambda_{k_C}$. \item The hyperplanar moment of the hyperplane of the best fit that contains the point $P$ is equal to $J_P=N(2\lambda_{k_C}-\lambda_{k_P})$. \item The test statistic of the hypothesis that the hyperplane of the best fit contains the point $P$ is:

-whose null distribution can be approximated by Snedecor's F distribution with degrees of freedom $(N-k+1)$ and $\infty$. \end{itemize} \end{thm} \begin{proof} The proof follows the lines of the consideration from Example \ref{ex:cells}, with the obvious higher-dimensional adjustments.
+whose null distribution can be approximated by Snedecor's F distribution with degrees of freedom $(N-k+1)$ and $\infty$. \end{enumerate} \end{thm}

+\begin{proof} The proof follows the lines of the consideration from Example 4.1, with the obvious higher-dimensional adjustments.
 First, from the formula \eqref{eq:mul} applied to the centroid $C$ we get:

 and deduce

 From the last formula and \eqref{eq:mul} we get that the hyperplanar moment of the hyperplane of the best fit is

 By using the same formulae, we get the hyperplanar moment of the hyperplane of the best fit containing a given point $P$ to be